-After two decades of scientific effort, multiple devastating clinical trial setbacks, and billions of dollars spent on research and development, RNA interference therapies are finally here.
-For the past three years, patients in both Europe and the US have been receiving life-saving treatments based on RNAi technology.
+After two decades of scientific effort, multiple devastating clinical trial setbacks, and billions of dollars spent on research and development, RNAi therapies are finally establishing themselves in the market.
+For the past four years, patients in both Europe and the U.S. have been receiving life-saving treatments based on RNAi technology.

 It has been a long road to get to this point, and there were times when it seemed RNAi therapies might be consigned to the dustbin of ideas that failed.

 As every biology student learns early on, DNA makes RNA and RNA makes protein.
-This (simplified) rule, coined by the co-discoverer of the DNA double helix, Francis Crick, is known as the ‘central dogma’ of molecular biology.
+This (simplified) rule, coined by Francis Crick, one of the discoverers of the DNA double helix, is known as the “central dogma” of molecular biology.

 Disruptions in this process, such as a mutant gene producing a faulty protein, can cause disease.
 The conventional method of treatment has been to target the faulty protein, and more recently to target the gene itself via gene therapy.
 It seems obvious that a third approach would be to target and degrade the RNA, the middleman of the process, but this proved easier said than done.